hipay/hipay-docs/hipay-enterprise-sdk-js_3/3-Reference.md

 ### instance.on('event', callback)

-The only way to interact with your hosted field form is by listening to `events`.
+The only way to interact with your Hosted Fields form is by listening to `events`.
 The following events are emitted by the payment product instance.

 | Category | Description |
 |----------|------------|